 84 – Approximate miles of Wildlife Friendly Fence built

 106 – Campgrounds restored or maintained

 199.5 – Miles of Trail built and maintained in Wyoming

 343 – Students completing their term of service

 (Wyoming Conservation Corps Practicum)

-1,084 – Approximate number of trees felled (Mountain Pine Beetle mitigation)
+5,280– Approximate number of dead or invasive trees felled